 It took a while but I finally got the bit changed and the CNC to accept the cut file.
 And away it went humming through its monotonous patterns of intricate cuts giving birth to the final massive acrylic base for a fellow student’s project.
 I love to show others what these tools can do.
 The deceptive ease of it all – when the careful calculations and the intricate knowledge of the machines allow me to coax yet another design from the digital realm into the physical.

-University of Michigan - Taubman College of Architecture + Urban Planning, Ann Arbor, MI, US, Graduate Student Research Assistant
+University of Michigan, Ann Arbor, MI, US, Graduate Student Research Assistant

 Design research, inflatable fabrication, publication digitizing and archiving.